cricrishi/taskreminder/README.md

 "mobile"" "8800381831"
 "reminder_message" : "test"
 "reminder_time": "2016-08-15 16:56:00"
-"reminder_text" : "this is first text"
+"reminder_text" : "this is first text1"
 }
-hello this is rebasing
+hello this is rebasing to origin